Stucco Repair Protocols: Fixing Cracks and Spalls Like a Pro

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-2. The Repair Protocol: Hairline Cracks
+GET FREE ASSESSMENT2.
+The Repair Protocol: Hairline Cracks

-For minor non-structural cracks, we avoid demolition.
+For very minor, non-structural hairline cracks, we avoid demolition.

-The Sealant: We use a Textured Elastomeric Acrylic sealant.
-Standard silicone is a mistake\u2014paint won't stick to it.
-Textured acrylic contains aggregate (sand) that mimics the surrounding stucco, making the repair invisible once painted.
+- The Sealant: We use a high-quality Textured Elastomeric Acrylic sealant.
+Using standard silicone caulk is a massive mistake—exterior paint will literally peel off silicone.
+Textured acrylic sealant contains aggregate (sand) that mimics the rough surrounding stucco, making the repair virtually invisible once painted.

 3. The Repair Protocol: Structural Patches